TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 If the migration tool is not working as expected, submit a support ticket with

-our Canvas administrators and include the
+our Canvas administrators (select '

 NAVIGATION AND ACCESS